kristianmandrup/graph-schema-json-writer/Readme.md

       /models
         /class
           Person.ts
+          index.ts
         /enum/
           Gender.ts
+          index.ts
 ```

-Note: The `SourceFileWriter` has not yet been fully tested.
-It should however include enough building blocks to write your own solution in any case ;)
+Note: The `SourceFileWriter` has not yet been fully tested and could use some futher refactoring.
+It should include enough building blocks for you to compose a solution to fit your needs ;)

 ## Use cases